B2B Services SEO Case Study: Tactics That Actually Moved Revenue

 The Tactic Nobody Talks About: Building for AI Engines, Not Just Google

-What does this mean practically?
-When a VP of Operations asks ChatGPT or Perplexity “what are the best supply chain consulting firms for mid-market manufacturers,” your firm needs to show up in that answer.
-And the way AI models decide which brands to mention is fundamentally different from how Google ranks pages.
+94% of B2B buyers use generative AI during the purchasing process.
+Not “considering using it.”
+Using it.
+When a VP of Operations asks Perplexity “what are the best supply chain consulting firms for mid-market manufacturers,” your firm needs to show up in that answer.

 “AIs are highly inconsistent when recommending brands or products.
 Marketers should take care when tracking AI visibility.”

-— Rand Fishkin, Co-founder of SparkToro (SparkToro Research, January 2026)
+- Rand Fishkin, Co-founder of SparkToro

-2. Get mentioned on third-party lists.
+- Get mentioned on third-party lists.
 Industry directories, analyst roundups, and guest contributions in trade publications all feed the sources LLMs reference.

-The Technical Stuff That Actually Moved the Needle (and What Didn’t)
+The Technical Stuff That Actually Moved the Needle

-What I’d Do Differently If I Started Over Tomorrow
+What I Would Do Differently Starting Over

 Frequently Asked Questions About B2B Services SEO